asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 documenting why something is done can be documented in a concise unit test case that clearly describes the intent of the software.
-I concede that not all of these types of comments can be adequately described in unit test cases so I still believe there is a need for comments to describe the developer's intent.
+I concede that not all of these types of comments can be adequately described in unit tests so I still believe there is a need for comments to describe the developer's intent.

 Let's look at some other types of comments.